Once you establish that, you’ll have to accept the big, painful truth that will stick with you through every single step of the project:

 3 golden principles of logo design

-As we have already established, simplicity rules.
+As we have already established, simplicity rules (especially in case of fashion).
 Not surprisingly, the basic principles that apply to logo design process are also very basic.
 Nonetheless, they will certainly distinguish your logos from your competitors.

 Logos don’t have to be flashy and extremely in-your-face to catch someone’s interest.
 Simple designs are impactful, because our brains don’t have to spend an eternity to process a bunch of distracting shapes and colors in front of us.